 The Deacon One Card is your official student ID.
 You will receive your card when you arrive on campus for New Deac Week, and you should carry it with you at all times.
 The Deacon One Card serves as your access card to enter University buildings, your card for checking items out of the library and your "ticket" to many campus events.
-The Deacon One Card is also a payment card for three different purposes: Deacon Dollars, Food Dollars and the meal plan.
-You must submit a photograph for your Deacon One Card by June 30.
+The Deacon One Card is also a payment card for three different purposes: Deacon Dollars, Food Dollars and your meal plan.

+You must submit a photograph for your Deacon OneCard by July 1.